Catalan police chief sacked as Madrid imposes direct rule

-Barcelona, Spain (CNN)The Spanish government has taken its first steps to impose direct rule on Catalonia, firing its police chief and nominating the deputy prime minister to take control of the region.
+Barcelona, Spain (CNN)The Spanish government has taken its first steps to impose direct rule on Catalonia, firing its police chief and nominating the deputy prime minister to take control of the region in an unprecedented effort to quash its attempts at secession.

-A day after the Catalan parliament defied Madrid and voted for a unilateral declaration of independence, Spanish Prime Minister Mariano Rajoy issued a decree that confirmed the sacking of Josep Lluis Trapero, head of the regional police force, the Mossos d'Esquadra.
+A day after the Catalan parliament defied Madrid and voted for a unilateral declaration of independence, Spanish Prime Minister Mariano Rajoy issued a decree that confirmed the sacking of Josep Lluís Trapero, head of the regional police force, the Mossos d'Esquadra.

 Trapero already faced charges of sedition over his force's actions in the run-up to Catalonia's banned October 1 independence referendum.
 The director general of the Catalan police, Pere Soler, was also dismissed.